-We can’t believe the 2015-2016 season is our 6th year as a team.
-We are starting the season with 50 high school girls and 17 8th graders.
+The 2015-2016 season was our 6th year as a team.
+We started the season with 50 high school girls and 17 8th graders.
 This year the 8th grade junior members are learning about the new FIRST Tech Challenge system and will build robots using Tetrix robotics kits.
-We have 11 preseason meetings scheduled between October 6th and December 15th.
-The FLL program consists of 20 children on 3 teams: 2641, 4212, and 18137, meeting weekly on Thursday and Saturday to prepare for for the 2015 challenge Trash Trek.
+We held 11 preseason meetings scheduled between October 6th and December 15th.
+The FLL program consisted of 20 children on 3 teams: 2641, 4212, and 18137, meeting weekly on Thursday and Saturday to prepare for for the 2015 challenge Trash Trek.

 We competed at the Greater Pittsburgh Regional at California University of PA and the Queen City Regional at Xavier University in Cincinnati.
 We were honored to receive the Entrepreneurship Award at Pittsburgh and the Engineering Inspiration Award at Queen City, qualifying us to compete at World Championships in St. Louis.